(Above image of the Gospel of Thomas courtesy of the

 pOxy Greek Thomas fragments; and a few excerpts from academic commentaries on the saying.

-The Gnostic Apostle Thomas: Twin of Jesus, a
+The Gnostic Apostle Thomas: Twin of Jesus is a

-complete online book by Herbert Christian Merillat which gives a useful overview of the
+complete online book by Herbert Christian Merillat; it gives a useful overview of the

 place of the Apostle Thomas and Thomas literature in Gnosticism.
 The author has kindly

-contributed this file to The Gnosis Archive.
-It is also now
+contributed this work to The Gnosis Archive.
+It is also

 Bibliography of Manuscripts and Translations